DaveVoorhis/Wrapd/README.md

 them and compile the source code to binary .class files.

-That creates ready-to-use methods to invoke your previously-defined SQL queries with type-checked parameters and no visible SQL -- that's back in the query definitions -- that emit Java Streams with native, compile-time type-checked attributes.
+That creates ready-to-use methods to invoke your previously-defined SQL queries with type-checked parameters and no visible SQL (that's back in the query definitions, in the database abstraction layer) that emit Java Streams with native, statically type-checked attributes.

 That's SQL, amplified, in Java.